xiaolai/regular-investing-in-box/docs/en/README.md

 We should solve the most important problem at the very beginning, and not let it take root and grow into a problem tree that gives us a plethora of persistent troubles to deal with.
 This might be the single most important wisdom in life.

 Before long, you will discover that the strategy of regular investing is not only applicable to investing.
-Actually, it’s applicable to most of life, including study, work, and personal relationships, all areas in which the strategy should be used from the very beginning.
+Actually, it’s applicable to most areas of life, including study, work, and personal relationships.
+These are all areas in which the strategy should be used from the very beginning.

-So again, the reason I am writing this book is because I hope that ten, twenty or even thirty years from now its content will still be useful to many.
+So again, the reason I am writing this book is because I hope that ten, twenty, or even thirty years from now its content will still be useful to many.

 ## Part One: Regular Investing